e280/scute/README.md

 `)
 ```

-> *`orb.place` is used to plop a template into another,*
+> *`orb.place` to insert one template into another, while maintaining relative pathing..*
-> *while keeping the orb's relative pathing powers intact..*

 ### 🔮 the almighty orb

 every template gets an `Orb` instance,
 - the orb's superpower is dealing with paths and urls
-- the orb allows you to reference file files *relative to the current template module*
+- the orb allows you to reference files *relative to the current template module*,
-- regardless of how you import html partials from all around your codebase
+  regardless of how you import html partials from all around your codebase.
-- this should impress you
+  *this should impress you.*

 the orb has magic pathing conventions,
 - 🧙‍♂️ ***important!*** all orb functions that expect path strings respect these conventions